woodszp/MACF/README.md

 ```bash
 bash scripts/test/{dataset_name}_5wKs.sh
 ```
-For example, to test MAGF on the cub dataset in the 5-way 5-shot setting:
+For example, to test MACF on the cub dataset in the 5-way 5-shot setting:
 ```bash
 bash scripts/test/cub_5w5s.sh
 ```